 Whereas humans have much more small motor units so we have finer control over the amount of force the muscle is exerting, so the problem is that we are unable to make all the small motor units fire to get the maximum strength out of the muscle, whereas the chimp is able to do that.

-When you look at the lifestyles of the typical human and the typical chimp, you see how a lot of the difference can come about: a chimp will spend its day swinging around in trees and other such muscle-intensive activities.
+When you look at the lifestyles of the typical human and the typical chimp, you see how a lot of the difference can come about from a chimp who will spend its day swinging around in trees and other such muscle-intensive activities.
 Even a traditional hunter doesn’t get up to that level of exercise, at least not consistently.

 Sources